xuefeicao/scdn/README.md

 ## Getting Started
-This package supports both python 2.7 and python 3.6.

 Example provided in the repo has been tested in Mac os and Linux environment.
+This package supports both Python 2.7 and Python 3.6.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.